ducksouplab/deploy-ducksoup/README.md

 - a base `docker-compose.yml` that declares and configures services; you may edit this file or prefer using an override (see next bullet) to fit your needs
 - `docker-compose.override-example.yml` can be used as an example to create a `docker-compose.override.yml` (to override existing services or even declare new ones, without editing `docker-compose.yml`)
-- `env.example` can be used as an example to create a `.env` file that will be automatically loaded by Docker Compose to define environment variables
+- `env.example` can be used as an example to create a `.env` file that will be automatically loaded by Docker Compose to define environment variables (made available to `docker compose` commands, and also forwarded to containers depending the `environment:` section of each service)
 - `appctl` is a helper script that shortens a few frequent Docker Compose commands

 Then, by convention (of this project), `app` subfolders are meant to be mounted as Docker volumes: